mahsaashouri/Loss-Function-BART-RMST/README.md

 and compare its performance with several well-known survival machine learning methods.
 We illustrate the application of our method using a mult-site cohort of breast cancer patients that has both clinical and genomic covariates.

+* We have implemented an R package which is available for download at \url{github.com/nchenderson/BARTTrial}.